scriptin/jmdict-simplified/README.md

 ## Building dictionaries

-NOTE: You can grab the pre-built JSON files in the [latest release](https://github.com/scriptin/jmdict-simplified/releases/latest).
+NOTE: You can grab the pre-built JSON files in the [latest release][latest-release]

 Use included scripts: `gradlew` for Linux/Mac OS, `gradlew.bat` for Windows.